Skip to content

 • design tools (create new products by the composition of reusable templates)

-• lifecycle management tools (deploy and operate)
+• devops management tools (deploy and operate)

 • access management tools (assign/track access grants and generate client code in different languages)